Ferroin/ahferroin7-overlay/README.md

 Currently, the things I've wrtten in here are: app-portage/check-reboot        Check to see if we've updated any of a
-                                set of packages and thus need to reboot. app-portage/disowned            A shell script to automate finding files that aren't owned by any package. app-portage/portage-tools-meta  Simple meta-package that pulls in a handful of useful portage tools that
+                                set of packages and thus need to reboot. app-portage/portage-tools-meta  Simple meta-package that pulls in a handful of useful portage tools that
                                 arguably should be in the standard